rozenn-pineau/on-field/PRISM/downloading_PRISM_datasets.md

 (3) Time intervals :
 To extract the climate information for the *intervals* of time between each sampling for each sampling location, I used the following steps: [temporal_summaries_intervals.R](https://github.com/rozenn-pineau/on-field/blob/main/PRISM/temporal_summaries_intervals.R)

+(4) 30 days prior to sampling :
+To extract the climate information for the 30 days before the first sampling for each sampling location, I used the following steps: [30day_prior_first_sampling.R](https://github.com/rozenn-pineau/on-field/blob/main/PRISM/30day_prior_first_sampling.R)